Blog > How Long Do ACH Transfers Take? Everything you need to know

 Whereas ACH credit transfers, or push payments, involve pushing the funds from one bank account into the recipient’s bank account.
 ACH credit transfers are typically used for depositing funds such as payroll, tax refunds, and other government benefits.

-Now that you clearly understand what ACH transfers are, you can learn more about the ACH transfer times associated with these transactions.
+Now that you clearly understand what ACH transfers are, you can learn more about the transfer times associated with these transactions.

 How long does an ACH transfer take?